official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 137. Sir Richard reported that his team had told the US that the UK legal position would need to be clarified before the UK could become engaged.

-[^44] Manuscript comments on Letter Plumbly to Jay, 27 February 2002, ‘Iraq’.
+[^44]: Manuscript comments on Letter Plumbly to Jay, 27 February 2002, ‘Iraq’.
-[^45] Letter C to Manning, 26 February 2002, ‘US Policy on Iraq’.
+[^45]: Letter C to Manning, 26 February 2002, ‘US Policy on Iraq’.

 410

-The Report of the Iraq Inquiry138.
-Sir David Manning sent the letter to Mr Blair, commenting:
+138. Sir David Manning sent the letter to Mr Blair, commenting:

 “Interesting account of the latest US thinking.
 Much as expected: […]”[^46]